riley-1995/ELP-CNNvsRNN/README.md

 # Exploration Script

-The exploration script 'cross_validation_experiment.py' will try a variety of hyperparameters on the module using 5 fold cross validation.
+The exploration script 'cross_validation_experiment.py' will try a variety of hyperparameters with the model using 5 fold cross validation.
 Ray Tune is used to scale up the experiments, running many at a time.
 The job script is the file 'run-cross_validation_experiment-gpu-shared.sh'.
 In order to queue this job on the gpu-shared partition of the server, run the following command:

 ```
 sbatch run-cross_validation_experiment-gpu-shared.sh'